pie-framework/pie-elements/packages/charting/docs/config-schema.json.md

 Indicates the placeholder for the left label

+### `enabled` (boolean)

+Indicates the value of the item if it affects config-ui (eg.: if item is a switch and displaying an input on the config-ui depends on the switch value: on/off)

 ### `settings` (boolean)

 Indicates if the item has to be displayed in the Settings Panel